 Required Expertise

-For students, no technical background is required.
+For participants, no technical background is required.
 Those with some coding experience will find the later activities more familiar, but the workshop is designed to be accessible to anyone with curiosity and a willingness to learn.
-That said, facilitators will benefit greatly from a solid understanding of these concepts—it’s challenging to stand before a room of curious students, ready to poke, prod, and ask questions, without a firm grasp of the material.
+That said, facilitators will benefit greatly from a solid understanding of these concepts—it’s challenging to stand before a room of curious people, ready to poke, prod, and ask questions, without a firm grasp of the material.
 The facilitation resources are designed to help with building that understanding.

 Required Materials

-- The facilitation resources
+- The facilitation resources.

-- Pen and paper for all students.
+- Pen and paper for all participants.

 - A Microsoft account logged in on the laptops to access the Visual Studio Code for Education project found here.